 The rules, set forward by BBC News on May 16, were very simple.
-They asked users online to share pictures from before we had to come to terms with the global shut down and practice social distancing.
+They asked users online to share pictures from before the global shut down and social distancing.
 The news outlet stated, “We asked you for the last ‘normal’ photo you had on your phone, and hundreds of you replied.
 You can tag your own photos online using the hashtag #lastnormalphoto.”

 Last Photo Challenge Participants Shared Deeply Personal Stories or Expressed A Longing for Ordinary Activities

 Dancing the Hora at our wedding on 2/29/20 #lastnormalphoto